Indian locomotive class WAG-12: Production

-As development of the engines progressed, Alstom outsourced the task of producing traction transformers for the locomotives to Swedish-Swiss multinational corporation ABB in 2016.
+As development of the engines progressed, Alstom awarded ABB a contract to produce 1600 traction transformers for the locomotives in 2016.
 These all-weather transformers were to be produced in Vadodara, Gujarat.
-In 2017, Alstom outsourced the task of developing, testing, and maintaining the brakes of the locomotives to German brake manufacturing firm Knorr-Bremse.
+In 2017, Alstom awarded a contract to supplying braking systems to Knorr-Bremse.
 These brakes were to be produced at Palwal in the Indian state of Haryana.
-The couplers of the locomotive were designed and developed by French Railway company Faiveley Transport.
-Around 85-90% of the components will be procured from within India.
+The couplers of the locomotive were supplied by Faiveley Transport.
+85-90% of the components will be procured within India.

-The first body shell of the locomotive was delivered to the Haldia Port in West Bengal on 20 September 2017.
+The first bodyshell of the locomotive was delivered to the Haldia Port in West Bengal on 20 September 2017.
 It was then transferred to the Electric Locomotive Factory (Alstom Madhepura) for final assembly, which began on 11 October 2017.
 The first locomotive, numbered 60001, was tested in the Madhepura factory on 27 February 2018, one day before its initial launch date.

-Deliveries of the locomotives are planned from 2018 through 2028, with the first locomotive slated to enter service in 2018, and a total of five by 2019.
-This is to be followed by the assembly of 35 new locomotives in 2020, 60 in 2021, and 100 locomotives each year from 2022 until all 800 locomotives are delivered.
+Deliveries of the locomotives were planned from 2018 through 2028, with the first locomotive to enter service in 2018, and a total of five by 2019.
+This was due to be followed by the assembly of 35 new locomotives in 2020, 60 in 2021, and 100 locomotives each year from 2022 until all 800 locomotives are delivered.